ayannamodi/Do-You-Mind-/README.md

 Project Overview
-  Do You Mind? is a mission-driven website created by [Your Name] to promote neurodiversity and inclusive education for students with special needs.
+  Do You Mind? is a mission-driven website created by Ayanna Modi to promote neurodiversity and inclusive education for students with special needs.
 This project serves as a central hub for sharing resources, showcasing practical tools, and detailing real-world impact across global communities.

   The platform is designed to be a fast, accessible, single-page application (SPA) focused on clarity and ease of use.